ajpagente/ajpagente.github.io/_posts/2020-01-23-doublehelix.md

     ![trouble 2](/assets/images/impactor-error-plist.PNG)

 ## Jailbreak
+Perform the following steps after successfully installing doubleH3lix.

 1. Make sure your device is connected to the internet
-2. Go to Settings > General > Profile & Device Management.
-Tap the Apple ID and trust
+2. Go to **Settings > General > Profile & Device Management**.
+Locate the certificate for the doubleH3lix app and tap the Trust option.
 3. Launch doubleH3lix
 4. Tap Kickstart
     ![launch](/assets/images/doublehelix-launch.PNG)